xiaoqian19940510/CCKS-2021-event-detection/README.md

 # CCKS-2021-event-detection

+Currently we only offer Baseline model on [CCKS 2021：通用细粒度事件检测](https://www.biendata.xyz/competition/ccks_2021_maven/).
+F1-score is at least 0.68.

 This code is the implementation for [DMBERT](https://www.aclweb.org/anthology/N19-1105/) model.
 The implementations are based on [Huggingface's Transformers](https://github.com/huggingface/transformers), especially its example for the multiple-choice task.

 ## Requirements